 Program: Project Name: Equipment Program Fire Equipment Replacement - Fire Hose Sub-program: Submission ID: Equipment 6196 Location: Fire-Rescue Cost: \$124,389 OBI: \$ - Funding Sources: Fire Equipment: \$124,389 Scope: To ensure we are able to provide fire services to the community Richmond Fire Rescue (RFR) maintains an inventory of hose.
 Hose Replacement planned and funded by the Fire Equipment Reserve for 2022 to 2025.
-Richmond Fire maintains an inventory of fire hose.
-This hose is inspected and tested annually and failing hose is replaced.
-The objective is to maintain an adequate inventory of fire hose to effectively maintain the services.
-Richmond Fire expects inventory. to continue with replacing g 30 lengths of hose p er year to maintain the hose
+Richmond Fire maintain failing hose is replaced. e.
+This hose is inspect ed and tested annually and The objective is to maintain an adequate inventory of fire hose to effectively maintain the services.
+Richmond Fire expects to continue with replacing 30 lengths of hose per year to maintain the hose inventory.

-Program: Equipment Program Street Sweeping Machine for Bike Lanes Sub-program: Project Name: Submission ID: Location: City Wide Cost: \$150,000 OBI: \$32,264 Funding Sources: Capital Revolving: \$150,000 Scope: Encouraging more bike trip identified in Section 8.0 Mo the OCP policies, the City's between cyclists and motor bility and Access of the bike lanes are being e City's 2041 Official Cupgraded by providing Community Plan (OCP).
-Per
+Program: Equipment Program Sub-program: Equipment Project Name: Street Sweeping Machine for Bike Lanes Submission ID: D: 7262 Location: City Wide OBL \$20.00 4 Cost: \$150,000 OBI: \$32,264 Funding Sources: Capital Revolving: \$150,000 Scope: Encouraging more bike trips by providing a safe and cohesive cycling network is a key object identified in Section 8.0 Mobility and Access of the City's 2041 Official Community Plan (OCF the OCP policies, the City's bike lanes are being upgraded by providing a physical separation between cyclists and motorists to enhance cyclist safety.